Jump to content

 Animals on a "world tour" - how did the Asian hornet get to Wiesbaden?

-The Asian hornet of the subspecies Vespa velutina nigrithorax was probably accidentally introduced to Europe through the movement of goods from China.
+The Asian hornet (subspecies Vespa velutina nigrithorax) was likely introduced to Europe unintentionally through trade from China.

 The first nest was found in France as early as 2004.
-Since then, the species has also spread to Germany.
-Asian hornets had already been spotted in all federal states before 2020.
+Since then, the species has spread as far as Germany.
+Asian hornets had already been sighted in all federal states before 2020.

-The climate change that has already occurred creates favorable conditions for Asian hornets.
-It is safe to assume that the colonization density of this wasp species in Germany will increase significantly in the future.
-The distribution area in Europe will also continue to expand.
-Various studies have estimated a dispersal tendency in Europe of between 78 and 100 km per year.
+The climate change that has already occurred provides favorable conditions for Asian hornets.
+It is considered certain that the population density of this hornet species in Germany will increase significantly in the future.
+The range in Europe will also continue to expand.
+Various studies estimate the rate of expansion in Europe to be between 78 and 100 km per year.

 Why is this a "problem type"?

 The larvae of the Asian hornet feed mainly on other insects.
-This is worrying for beekeepers, as the workers of the Asian hornet prefer to ambush their prey at beehives.
+This is a cause for concern among beekeepers, as the workers of the Asian hornet prefer to lie in wait for their prey near beehives.
 This can lead to significant losses in bee colonies.
-Stress reactions also lead to the bees no longer leaving their hive (so-called feeding paralysis).
+Stress reactions also cause the bees to stop leaving their hive (a condition known as feeding paralysis).

-Individual Asian hornets are no more dangerous to humans than the native species.
-Individual stings do not cause any lasting damage to the human organism in people who are not allergic.
-However, the stings are extremely painful over a long period of time.
+For humans, individual Asian hornets are no more dangerous than those of the native species.
+Single stings do not cause any lasting harm to the human body in people who do not have an allergic reaction.
+However, the stings are extremely painful for a long time.

 Distinction between Asian hornet and native hornet

-The effects on (wild) bees and other insects described above are not caused by our native hornets.
-One or two bees are also on the menu of the native hornet.
-However, their hunting strategies are in no way comparable to those of the Asian hornet.
-Native hornets are also much more peaceful when approaching a nest.
-With a little caution, the animals can be observed there without any unpleasant collisions.
+The effects described above on (wild) bees and other insects are not caused by the hornets native to our region.
+While the occasional bee may indeed be on the native hornet’s menu, its hunting strategies are in no way comparable to those of the Asian hornet.
+Native hornets are also much more peaceful when you approach a nest.
+With a little caution, you can observe them there without any unpleasant encounters.

 External features